Devastus/dpatch/README.md

 `dpatch` is a minimalistic task runner / automation tool written in C. It aims to provide an easy-to-use interface with no frills attached for running, queuing and monitoring tasks both locally and remotely, and is meant to be extended with other Unix utilities.

-A task runner should not require megabytes (or even gigabytes) of memory and complicated dependencies to simply delegate bash scripts and other processes.
+A task runner should not require megabytes (or even gigabytes) of memory and complicated dependencies to simply delegate scripts and other processes.

 ## Installation
 -------